Code-Institute-Submissions/physics-code/README.md

             \-  quote: "I got a high score of " + localStorage.getItem('score') + "s in the Reaction Time game at Physics Code."
             \-  }, function(response) {
             \-  if (response && !response.error_message) {
-            \-  alert('Posting completed.');
+            \-  Alert.render("Thank you for sharing.
+Think of all the people you just helped!");
             \-  } else {
-            \-  alert('Oopsy daisy.
-Your score was not posted, did you close before sharing?');
+            \-  Alert.render("Oopsy daisy.
+Your score was not posted, did you close before sharing?");
             \-  }
             \-  });
             \-  }

-This code also includes alerts if a user closes the share function before actually sharing to their profile and timeline.
+This code also includes custom alerts if a user closes the share function before actually sharing to their profile and timeline.
 Information for this code is found at the [Facebook Share Dialogue](https://developers.facebook.com/docs/sharing/reference/share-dialog) documentation.

 #### EmailJS
 [Top](#contents)